BASELINE SITUATION: GONDWE DISTRICT

 Based on previous experience, we know that building a sustainable water supply network takes time, regular monitoring and a close exchange with the local population.
 WfW has a local office in Zambia and our staff member Tumba Mupango visits Gondwe regularly to ensure a long-term evaluation.
 If necessary, timely measures can be taken together with our partners.
-Therefore, the development and construction of this water supply system has taken place in close cooperation with the most important stakeholders in Gondwe.
+Therefore, the development and construction of this water supply system takes place in close cooperation with the most important stakeholders in Gondwe.

 Luke Mwanza, neighbourhood chair of Gondwe and Peter, part of the neighbourhood association

 The cooperation with the residents is key for successful project work.
 Die Zusammenarbeit mit der Zivilbevölkerung ist der Schüssel zum Erfolg.
 Active participation and co-determination by the so-called "Project Task Teams" go from the initial planning phase to realisation.